 The Pacific Northwest Circle of Success: Mentoring Opportunities in STEM (PNW-COSMOS) is an Alliance funded in 2014 by a grant from the National Science Foundation’s Alliance for Graduate Education and the Professoriate – Transformation (AGEP-T) program.
 The common goal for this Alliance is to increase the number of American Indian/Alaska Native students who complete science, technology, engineering and mathematics (STEM) graduate programs.
 There are four alliance institutions, Washington State University, University of Idaho, University of Montana, and Montana State University; and four partnering institutions, Heritage University, Montana Tech, Northwest Indian College, and Salish Kootenai College.
-Together, they will create, apply and study a model of culturally compatible recruitment and mentoring for American Indian/Alaska Native to support their unique needs.
+Together, they will create, apply and study a model of culturally compatible recruitment and mentoring for American Indians/Alaska Natives to support their unique needs.

 A distinctive feature of PNW-COSMOS is the development of a mentoring community composed of faculty, staff, students as well as members of the Native American community.
 They will provide support for American Indian and Alaska Native students from recruitment through completion of their graduate program.
 Faculty, students and staff will participate in workshops, on campus events, and other activities designed to enhance cross-cultural awareness.
 Annual summits will provide opportunities for alliance partners to share best practices and highlight student research.

 The Alliance Institutions